 - Failure to guard heavy machinery and equipment

 - Respiratory protection on construction sites

-- Violations on improper ladder usage
+- Violations of ladder usage safety rules

 Construction Accident Victim Personal Injuries